sony/model_optimization/docs/source/api/api_docs/classes/FrameworkInfo.rst

 FrameworkInfo Class
 =================================

-**The following API can be used to pass SNOP framework-related information to use when optimizing the network**
+**The following API can be used to pass SMOP framework-related information to use when optimizing the network**

-.. autoclass:: network_optimization_package.FrameworkInfo
+.. autoclass:: sony_model_optimization_package.FrameworkInfo